lemonstener/2020-bootstrap/README.md

-A little experiment to test out how Bootstrap work and GitHub work
+A little experiment to test out how Bootstrap and GitHub work